Org architecture

 | Board | director |

-Founders typically | On-chain TRUST contract + runtime mirror | Governance: signs the smart account, votes proposals. |
+Founders typically | The Company's trust contract (when protocol state is enabled) + runtime mirror | Governance: signs the smart account, votes proposals. |

 | Org chart | operational |